 We are now planning to extend our habitat improvement works to three of the lake’s islands.

-We have been awarded £84,164 of European Regional Development Funding towards this and now just need to raise a final £5000 to undertake further reprofiling work on the islands within the lake.
+We have been awarded £84,164 of European Regional Development Funding towards this and have raised the initial £5,000 for which we appealed, to undertake further reprofiling work on the islands within the lake.
 We have now stretched our fundraising target to £8,000 to achieve as much as possible for wildlife!

 The first stage of the works will be to remove trees from the islands to allow earth works to take place.
 The islands have not been managed since they were formed in the 1980s resulting in dense cover of willow and alder and sparse ground cover for nesting birds and otter.
 The plans for islands are as follows: